zauberzeug/lizard/docs/new.md

 **Variables: declaration and assignment**

-New variables need to be explicitely declared with a datatype:
+New variables need to be explicitly declared with a data type:

     int i